It’s not easy visiting a new church for the first time. Many things go through your mind, “Can I

 When you arrive at St. John, park in any open spot in the parking lot and head toward the doors under the canopy.
-When you enter the doors, you’ll be met by one of our friendly greeters or maybe even one of our pastors.

 You can sit wherever you like and are encouraged to fully participate.

 Everybody feels free to dress comfortably at St. John.
 Comfortably means different things to different people, of course, so, how about this for a better explanation…some folks prefer to dress up a bit, but many prefer to dress casually.
 Yes, jeans are just fine.
 So is a coat and tie.
-We don’t judge you based on what you’re wearing – that’s not the Christian way.
-We’re just glad you came!

 Lutherans tend to go from sitting to standing and back again a lot.
 If that is physically challenging for you, please feel free to remain seated throughout the service.

-A Lutherans we believe Christ is truly present in the bread and wine of communion.
+As Lutherans we believe Christ is truly present in the bread and wine of communion.
 All baptized Christians are welcome to share in communion with us.

 Jesus said, “Let the little children come to me.”
 So here at St. John, kids are definitely welcome at worship.
-There’s even a special part of the service just for them – a children’s sermon.
+There’s even a special part of the service just for them – a children’s message.

-But, we understand that some kids just need their space, so if you and your kids are more comfortable in an area designated just for you, we provide a “parenting room” stocked with toys where you can hear and see the worship, but your children’s play won’t be disruptive to anyone.
+But, we understand that some kids just need their space, so if you and your children are more comfortable in an area designated just for you, we provide a “parenting room” stocked with toys where you can hear and see the worship, but your children’s play won’t be disruptive to anyone.